 At the trial level, most flying individuals showed no sustained flight, and instead completed multiple short flight bouts.
 This flying pattern could correspond to "routine flight" (Van Dyck & Baguette, 2005), typically associated with foraging or the search for a sexual partner or shelter.
 In contrast, these authors described longer flights as “dispersal flights”, presumably allowing insects to escape from bad conditions or predators, and were almost never observed during our experiment.
-However, opposing the two flight types may not be relevant.
-The high correlation between the number of flight bouts and the total distance flown by individuals highlighted that, instead of covering long distances at once, Agrilus species could spread by performing a series of short flights (e.g., Ávalos et al., 2014).
+However, opposing the two flight types may not always be relevant.
+In fact, our study showed that Agrilus species could spread by performing a series of short flights ultimately resulting in relatively long total distances covered, instead of single sustained flights (e.g., Ávalos et al., 2014).